rancher/docs/content/k3s/latest/en/installation/disable-flags/_index.md

 disable-scheduler: true
 cluster-init: true
 ```
-and then start K3s using the curl command without any arguents:
+and then start K3s using the curl command without any arguments:

 ```
 curl -fL https://get.k3s.io | sh -